-You will find news about our newly formed Andlinger Center for Energy and the Environment, which is part of major investments we are making in research on sustainable sources of energy.
-Other stories show students taking up similar challenges – for example, designing a "green makeover" for a building in Trenton, N.J. as part of a course that applies engineering skills to community service projects.
+You will find news about our Andlinger Center for Energy and the Environment, formed in 2008 as part of major investments we are making in research on sustainable sources of energy.
+Other stories on this site show students taking up similar challenges in research, classes, internships, service projects and entrepreneurial ventures – many of which are supported by the Keller Center.

-Each of these initiatives is born from Princeton's deep commitment to a strong engineering school as part of a liberal arts institution and as a vital means for improving lives around the world.
-As you get to know our school I hope you will share my excitement about the work of our students, staff, faculty and alumni.
+As you come to know our school I hope you will share my excitement about the work of our students, staff, faculty and alumni.